cyanreg/avtransport/draft-qproto-spec.md

 Reverse signalling
 ==================
 The following section is a specification on how reverse signalling, where receiver(s) communicates with the sender, should be formatted.

+The same port an method MUST be used for reverse signalling as the sender's.

 Control data
 ------------
 The receiver can use this type to return errors and more to the sender in a one-to-one transmission.
 The following syntax is used:

 | Data                | Name               | Fixed value  | Description                                                                                              |
 |:--------------------|:-------------------|-------------:|:---------------------------------------------------------------------------------------------------------|